-NEED A BANKRUPTCY TRUSTEE?
+NEED A LICENSED INSOLVENCY TRUSTEE?
 LOOK NO FURTHER THAN MNP LTD

-If you're thinking of enlisting a bankruptcy trustee, it's likely that you're struggling to manage your debt.
+If you're thinking of enlisting a Licensed Insolvency Trustee (formerly known as Bankruptcy Trustee or Trustee in Bankruptcy), it's likely that you're struggling to manage your debt.
 You may be relying on short-term loans to cover monthly expenses, having your wages garnished or even receiving threatening calls from your creditors.
 If that's the case, it's time to schedule a free confidential consultation with your local MNP LTD Licensed Insolvency Trustee.